Block 4 and 5 Copper Projects, Oman

 *It is important to note that the potential quantity and grade of the Exploration Target is conceptual in nature, there has been in sufficient exploration to estimate a Mineral Resource and it is uncertain if further exploration will result in the estimation of a Mineral Resource.

-Savannah is focussed on building a copper and gold resource inventory to support high margin, low cost operations, with initial production targeted for late 2017.
+Savannah is focussed on building a copper and gold resource inventory to support high margin, low cost operations, with mining expected to commence in H1 2018.
 To this end, Savannah has initiated a fast paced exploration programme focused on advancing the identified high priority target areas in Block 4 and 5 and increasing the current mineral resource of 1.7Mt at 2.2% copper.
 To support near term development objectives, Savannah continues to assess a number of potential production routes relating to the establishment of a central processing facility in Oman.
 Leveraging shared infrastructure with other local operators will help minimise capital expenditure and maximise operating margins.
 Mining licence applications for open-cut development at the Maqail South deposit and for underground development at the Mahab 4 deposit were applied for in September 2016 and advanced discussions with Government ministries have also commenced.
 Technical feedback is being sought from eight Government departments in order to finalise financial evaluations of the mine developments.